Blackhorse Road, Waltham Forest

 Local magnates the Warner family acquired the crumbling Black House in 1813 and replaced it with a Regency villa called the Clock House.
 Perhaps to create a deliberate contrast with the earlier property, the Warners built their new home using white Suffolk bricks.
 Commercial and industrial properties began to line Black Horse Lane later in the century and its southern section was renamed Black Horse Road in 1888.
 Around this time Sir Courtenay Warner began to lay out streets of terraced housing on the family’s extensive estates in Walthamstow and Leyton and he instigated the creation of the Tottenham and Forest Gate Railway to boost the popularity of the project.
 The line opened in 1894, as did Black Horse Road station, sited on the eastern side of the road.

-If all goes to plan, the project is expected to deliver 440 homes, as well as cafés, a food store, communal working spaces, open landscaped areas and communal leisure spaces for residents.
-Shown in the artist’s impression on the right, the scheme will comprise five gateway buildings along the edge of the so-called Walthamstow Wetlands.
+Completed in August 2020, the Blackhorse Mills project delivered 479 homes, as well as communal amenities, open landscaped areas and leisure spaces for residents.
+Shown in the developers’ CGI above, the scheme consists of five ‘gateway buildings’ along the edge of the so-called Walthamstow Wetlands.

 For the purposes of Waltham Forest’s ‘mini-Holland’ anti-car programme, the predominantly residential area south-east of Blackhorse Road station (framed by Forest Road, Hoe Street, Selbourne Road and Blackhorse Road) has been named ‘Blackhorse Village’.